cantoboon/doclink-checker/README.md

 Simple application that checks that links in documentation are still valid.

+**This is a poor mans attempt at what [Lychee](https://github.com/lycheeverse/lychee) now does** - I'd recommend you check out their project!

 ## Completed Features

 - Scan files or recursively scan directories